rackerlabs/design-system/_component_design/buttons-bar.md

 ## Specifications

-Use the following specifications when you construct a simple button.
+Use the following specifications when you construct a buttons bar.

 {% endcolumn %}